How To Remove Paint From Wood | DIY Tools And Steps

 Removing Paint From Wood

 It's fair to say that the majority of skirting boards are made out of some kind of wood.
-In recent years, the most popular being MDF.
+In recent years, the most popular is MDF.

 Whichever type of wood you're planning to remove paint from, our tips should help you out.

-If you live in a period style property with traditional features, you could be revealing intricate designs that have slowly been masked with layer after layer of paint throughout its life.
+If you live in a period style property with traditional features, you could be revealing intricate designs that have slowly been masked with layer after layer of paint throughout their life.